Ever wonder if pushing the limits on your guitar pedal’s power supply could supercharge your tone—or fry your gear?

 FAQs

-Can you use a 12V power supply for a 9V pedal?
+Can I use a 12V adapter on my 9V BOSS pedal?

 Is it safe to use a multi-power supply for multiple pedals?